delftdata/valentine/README.md

 3. Activate the conda environment created in the installation phase with the following command `conda activate valentine-suite` and run the [generate_configuration_files.py](https://github.com/delftdata/valentine-suite/blob/master/generate_configuration_files.py) script with the command `python generate_configuration_files.py`.
 This will create all the configuration files that specify a schema matching job (Run a specific method with specific parameters on a specific dataset).

+> NOTE: if your systsem does not find conda you might need to run `source ~/.bashrc`

 4. To run the schema matching jobs in parallel run the script [run_experiments.sh](https://github.com/delftdata/valentine-suite/blob/master/run_experiments.sh) with the command `./run_experiments.sh {method_name} {number_of_parallel_jobs}` e.g. to run 40 Cupid jobs concurently run `./run_experiments.sh Cupid 40` (This would require a 40 CPU VM to run smoothly).
 The output will be written in the output folder in the project root level.

+## Integrate new methods
+Since Valentine is an experiment suit, it is designed to be extendable with the addition of more schema matching methods.
+To extend Valentine with such methods please visit the following wiki [guide](https://github.com/delftdata/valentine-suite/wiki/Integrate-new-methods-guide) on how to do so.

 ## Project structure